multivendorx/MultiVendorX/readme.txt

 ##### ✓ [**Customizable Membership Plan**](https://multivendorx.com/docs/knowladgebase/marketplace-memberhsip/) - **Membership model** businesses have flourished quite well.
 You can now create membership packages like **Free membership**, **trial membership** or **paid membership** package using our MVX Vendor membership.
 Here you can decide the **membership fee, adjust price rates** and create **membership benefits** and plans to your desire.

 ##### ✓ [**Advanced Product Catalogue**](https://multivendorx.com/woocommerce-request-a-quote-product-catalog/) - With [WooCommerce Quote & Product Catalog Enquiry](https://multivendorx.com/woocommerce-request-a-quote-product-catalog/), you can create a catalog that allows customers to view your products.
 But what makes this added feature even more unique is the **inquiry cart** option, which lets customers [inquire about multiple products](https://multivendorx.com/woocommerce-request-a-quote-product-catalog/) all at the same time.
 To make this feature sound more useful, you can create a **catalog list** showcasing all your products along with the add-to-cart option.
+There is also an enquire now button that allows customers to enquire immediately.

 ##### ✓ **Advanced Analytics-** Allow your vendors to grow further with advanced features like [Store SEO](https://multivendorx.com/docs/knowladgebase/store-seo/) that gives them the power of **Google Analytics** for actionable and accurate data.
 Along with this, our plugin is compatible with some of the **best SEO plugins** like **Yoast** and **Rank Math**, which is assured to increase your SERP Ranking.